StephenDev0/StikJIT/user-manual.md

    Start by activating StosVPN.

 2. **Upload the Pairing File:**
-   Open the StikJIT application and upload the pairing file obtained via Jitterbugpair.
+   Open the StikJIT application and upload the (unzipped) pairing file obtained via Jitterbugpair.

 3. **Activate JIT:**
    Click the “Enable JIT” button and select an app from the list to activate the JIT functionality.